Failsafe boot

 The BMC uses a read-only filesystem, EROFS.
 This filesystem can layer multiple partitions on top of each other.
 This enables us to upgrade the bottom layer, our base firmware, without wiping any files residing on the user layer.
 We will not go into much detail on how this works, but its important to understand that these layers are opaque to the user and that in safe mode, the user partition is mounted to an arbitrary directory rather than layered on top of the root filesystem.

-Change files in the user layer
+How to mount the user layer

 Recovery mode